jimesal/jimesal.github.io/README.md

 # Reseg

 Disclaimer: Project for academic purposes.
-No guaranteed functionality and security.
+Not guaranteed functionality and security.
 Private keys of the system admin visible in session.service.ts

 ## Smart Contracts